tim-one/tim-one.github.io/psf/gunsmoke.md

 ## Addendum

 Soon after it became clear that this hidden post was also the basis for the "defended reverse racism" charge.
-My [guest](silly) about the source for that one was dead wrong.
+My [guess](silly) about the source for that one was dead wrong.
 Would have been nice if they had given _anyone_ a clue what they were talking about :wink: before over a year passed.

 So I addressed that here in a comment, which I'll reproduce here to keep this self-contained.